 Watering your ponytail palm too frequently can lead to discolored leaf tips and leaf drop.
 Even though these plants are very drought-tolerant, it’s still possible to underwater as well.
 If you accidentally leave your ponytail palm’s soil completely dry for too long, you may see leaves go limp, droop, and possibly start to brown and curl.
 You may also notice the trunk start to wrinkle and go limp.
 If the soil is extremely dry all the way through the pot and you’re noticing signs of extreme underwatering, a thorough soak is in order.

-Here’s how to soak-water your Ponytail Palm:
+Here’s how to bottom water your Ponytail Palm:

 - Place your plant in your sink or tub without the saucer.
 Fill your basin up with about 3-4″ of water.
 Make sure the water isn’t hot!

 - Allow your plant to soak up water through the drainage hole in the bottom of the pot for at least 45 min.

 - Feel the top of the soil after your plant has been soaking–has the water reached the top 2-3” of soil?

 - If not all the soil feels saturated, water your Ponytail Palm lightly from the top of the soil to help speed up the saturation.